 5. While the sauce cooks, roast the aubergines.
 Heat your oven to 180°C/Fan 160°C/Gas 4.
 Grease 1-2 large baking trays with 1 tbsp olive oil.
 Trim the tops off the aubergines, then slice them into 1cm-thick lengths.
 Pop them on a baking tray and brush them with 4 tbsp olive oil.
 Slide into the oven and bake for 20-25 mins till golden brown and tender.
 When they’re baked, set aside for later.

 6. While the aubergines are in the oven, make the béchamel sauce for the topping.
 Melt the butter in a medium pan and stir in the plain flour.
 Cook and stir over a medium heat for 2 mins to make a roux, then add a splash of milk to the pan and whisk it in to combine.
 Repeat till all the milk is smoothly combined with the butter and flour roux.
 Bring up to a gentle boil, then turn the heat down and cook for 4-5 mins till slightly thickened.
 Take off the heat and set aside to cool a little.

 7. Finely grate the Pecorino cheese.
 Crack the eggs into a bowl and beat them well to combine.
 Set aside.

-9. Lay 1/3 of the aubergine slices in the base of a 2½-3ltr ovenproof dish.
-Spoon over 1/3 of the lamb sauce.
-Top with another 1/3 of the aubergines, then spoon over another 1/3 of the lamb sauce.
-Top with the rest of the aubergine slices then spoon over the remaining lamb sauce.
+9. Lay one-third of the aubergine slices in the base of a 2½-3ltr ovenproof dish.
+Spoon over one-third of the lamb sauce.
+Top with another one-third of the aubergines, then spoon over another one-third of the lamb sauce.
+Top with the rest of the aubergine slices, then spoon over the remaining lamb sauce.

 11. Cheesed to Meet You